Photographs: Sample from Aerulean Software & Issued U.S. Patents. 2001-2014

 We have simple to use online software that enables you to select plants for any number of landscaping needs using any one of over 200 sort criteria and plant traits.
 You can use the software for free at www.aerulean.com.

 A reductive database which focuses on traits visible in an 'overhead' view of the growing tip, or apex, dramatically compresses the identification task (270 fold in some cases).
-As this identification attribute was new to science, I named it the apical complex.
+As this identification attribute was new to science, we named it the "apical complex."

 With the help of USDA seed funds, we brought this information to light, and now have two issued U.S. Patents memorializing this discovery.
 I am grateful to four educators in particular who encouraged me to pursue this work: Brian Kemble, Dean Kelch, Tim Metcalf, and Lewis Feldman.